certtools/intelmq/docs/User-Guide.md

 * `defaults.conf`: default values for bots and their behavior, e.g. error handling, log options and pipeline configuration.
 Will be removed in the [future](https://github.com/certtools/intelmq/issues/267).
 * `runtime.conf`: Configuration for the individual bots.
+See Bots.md for more details.
 * `pipeline.conf`: Defines source and destination queues per bot.
 * `BOTS`: Includes configuration hints for all bots.
 E.g. feed URLs or database connection parameters.
 Use this as a template for `runtime.conf`.
 Also read by the intelmq-manager.